njikim/njikim.github.io/_posts/2019-03-24-Functions-in-python.md

 share: true
 ---

 Hi!
-In this post, we are going to deal with some core functions in Python.
-They might not sounds intuitive at the beginning but once you fully get them, they are super useful!
+In this post, we are going to deal with some useful functions in Python.
+They might not sound intuitive at the beginning but once you get comfortable with them, they are super useful!
 So let's get started.

 ## Lambda function
-> - Doesn't have a limit on parameters
+> - No limit on parameters
-> - You may use it as changing the function or the value of the variables
+> - Useful for changing the function or the value of the variables
->  - It can be used by key attributes on list.sort()
+> - key attributes on list.sort() can be implemented as well (check the example below)
->  lambda parameters[...]: expression(formula)
+> - lambda parameters[...]: expression(formula)

-Let's look at this function example.
+Let's look at this python function example.
 ```python
 def sum(x,y):
 	return x + y